John-Ingham/Back-end-API-project/README.md

 This api will allow you to access these tables of information via a web browser at the hosted web address of - nc-games-lookup.herokuapp.com - using endpoints in the browser.
 Entering /api as suffix to the web address will return a list of the endpoints available. parametric endpoints (:review_id for example) must be replaced by the user with a numeric value.

-To view the returned items best you will need the Chrome (or equivalent) extension - JSON viewer
+To view the returned items best you will need the Chrome (or equivalent) extension - JSON viewer.

 ## To run the Back-End on a computer